Larry Kwong: Player-coaching career

-Kwong accepted an offer to play and coach hockey in England and, later, in Lausanne, Switzerland, before it even became fashionable to play in Europe.
+Kwong accepted an offer to play hockey in England and, later, in Switzerland, before it even became fashionable to do so in Europe.
 He expected only to stay for a year, but remained in Europe for 15 years.
 "I went there to coach ice hockey and then after six years of coaching, I decided to start teaching tennis as a tennis pro."
 Kwong spent one season with the Nottingham Panthers in Britain, scoring 55 goals in 55 games, before moving to Switzerland where he led HC Ambrì-Piotta in scoring as player-coach.
 With this coaching assignment, he became the first person of Chinese descent to coach a professional hockey team.
-He later coached HC Lugano and HC Lausanne.
-Kwong also became a tennis coach in Switzerland.
+He later coached HC Lugano, HC Lausanne, EHC Aarau and the Neuchâtel Young Sprinters.
+In 1960, Kwong led a team of expatriates, the Swiss Canadians, to victories over the Soviet and Czechoslovak national squads at the Geneva International Tournament.
+According to former Swiss Ice Hockey Federation CEO Patrick Bloch, Kwong was "a great ambassador and builder of hockey."

 Personal life

 Kwong was married to Audrey Craven (1929–1979) in Nottingham in 1964.
-The couple had one daughter, Kristina (Dean) Heintz.
-In 1972 Kwong returned to Canada with his family to run Food-Vale Supermarket (Kwong Hing Lung) with his brother, Jack.
+The couple had one daughter, Kristina Heintz.
+In 1972 Kwong returned to Canada with his family to run Food-Vale Supermarket with his brother Jack.
 In 1989 Kwong married Janine Boyer.
 He was widowed for a second time in 1999.
 Retired from the grocery business, he lived in Calgary, Alberta.
-Kwong died on March 15, 2018, in Calgary.
+Kwong died on March 15, 2018, in Calgary at the age of 94.